 Interest only loans are becoming popular again for the borrower with irregular income.
 Many such borrowers are business owners or get most of their pay from bonuses or commissions.
 An interest only borrower can pay only interest on their loan at first and make a bigger payment with principal later.
 For example, a sales agent who receives a quarterly bonus may want an interest only loan and make smaller payments for three months, and then make a bigger one when the bonus is paid.

 Note that even if you get a non-QM loan, you will generally still need to provide some proof of your income.
 If you do not have pay stubs, you will need to provide tax returns and bank statements.
 The days of having no income documentation at all are mostly over.
+There are a few lenders offering no income home loans to borrowers with excellent credit scores.
 Even portfolio loans are requiring at least bank statements to document income.

 Non-QM loans are becoming easier to get as the fiscal crisis recedes in the rearview mirror.
 Also, know that you can qualify for a FHA home loan if your debt to income ratio is higher than normal.
 This is a qualified mortgage loan and comes with a low interest rate.
 It can be a great option.